The flavor of celery and mushrooms comes through in this homemade vegetable broth. Can be used as a substitution for chicken broth.

 - Heat oil in a stockpot over medium heat until hot.
 Add onions, celery and garlic.
 Cook and stir 5 minutes or until tender.
 Add leeks and carrots; cook and stir 5 minutes.
 Add water, mushrooms, parsley, thyme, salt, peppercorns and bay leaf; bring to a boil.
 Reduce heat; simmer, uncovered, 1 hour.

 - Remove from heat.
 Strain through a cheesecloth-lined colander; discard vegetables.
 If using immediately, skim fat.
 Or, refrigerate 8 hours or overnight; remove fat from surface.
-Broth can be covered and refrigerated up to 3 days or frozen up to 4 to 6 months.
+Broth can be covered and refrigerated up to 3 days or frozen up to 6 months.

 Nutrition Facts1 cup: 148 calories, 6g fat (1g saturated fat), 0 cholesterol, 521mg sodium, 22g carbohydrate (9g sugars, 5g fiber), 4g protein.